 “Assessment is a process that focuses on student learning, a process that involves reviewing and reflecting on practice as academics have always done, but in a more planned and careful way.”
 (Assessment Essentials, Palomba and Banta, p.l)

-The program is designed to provide educationally valuable work experiences for those students currently receiving need-based financial aid form Ithaca College.
+The program is designed to provide educationally valuable work experiences for those students currently receiving need-based financial aid from Ithaca College.
 Awards are highly competitive and are generally limited to current freshman, sophomore and junior students with a 3.0 GPA or above.
 These students may be awarded Dana Internships in addition to other forms of financial aid.
 To comply with INS regulations, international students who apply for an off-campus Dana Student Internship during the summer must enroll for credit and demonstrate that the credit fulfills a curricular requirement for their degree.

 Each currently enrolled undergraduate student has the right to petition the provost to waive any of the all-College academic regulations and to review any other academic problem that has not been resolved first by the instructor, or subsequently by the department chair, and then by the dean.